 Do you love helping students succeed?
-You can help our young students improve their reading skills by being a reading mentor.
-You will play a very important role as a mentor by leading your assigned student through structured activities each session.
-You will be supported by a program coordinator that will provide training, support you while on-site and gather feedback on how your student did in the session.
+You can help our young students improve their reading skills by being a Striving Reader mentor.
+You will play a very important role as a mentor by leading your assigned student through provided structured activities each session.
+You will also be supported by a program coordinator that will provide training, support you while onsite and gather feedback on how your student did in the session.

 This program is based on research from the Annenburg Institute at Brown University that has outlined critical success factors for high-dosage tutoring and mentoring programs.
 Our mentors play a critical role in the success of our students and the program as they build a relationship with their student and encourage them in their reading.
-We are seeking people that can commit to 1 or 2 sessions a week from October-May when school is in session.
+We are seeking people that can commit to 1 or 2 30-minute sessions a week (see schedule below).
 Of course, we realize that you might need to miss a week or two, but ask you to make this commitment a priority as consistency is critical.